deviaze/seal/README.md

 To use *seal*, you need 3 things:

 1. A text editor that supports the Luau Language Server, such as `VSCode`, `Zed`, or `nvim`.
-2. [Luau Language Server](https://github.com/JohnnyMorganz/luau-lsp), which provides amazing inline documentation, static analysis and typechecking support, and diagnostics for the Luau programming language. *seal* automatically sets up everything for Luau Language Server when you run `seal setup`.
+2. [Luau Language Server](https://github.com/JohnnyMorganz/luau-lsp), which provides amazing inline documentation, static analysis and typechecking support, and diagnostics for the Luau programming language. *seal* automatically sets up everything for Luau Language Server when you run `seal setup/project/script/custom`.
 3. The *seal* executable, which you can find packaged for your platform here: <https://github.com/deviaze/seal/releases/latest>.

 ### Setup